Anadea/anadea_blog/content/posts/how-to-choose-a-web-development-company-for-your-project/index.md

 ### Step 4.
 Schedule Discovery Calls

-Once you shortlist vendors and formulate project requirements, it’s necessary to schedule discovery calls with teams.
+Once you shortlist vendors and formulate project requirements, it's necessary to schedule discovery calls with teams.
 Such calls provide a good opportunity to validate their expertise and approach to web development.
 Here are some of the questions that you should ask to get important information for consideration:

 * How do different teams work with project requirements?
 Do they challenge assumptions?
 * Can they recommend a particular technical stack for your project?
 What are the reasons behind this choice?
 Does it align with your needs?